Monads in small bites - Part III - Monoids

 mempty - I started with a lie since

-isn’t actually a function.
-You can think of it as a constant of the same type of the Monoidm
+memptyisn’t actually a function.
+You can think of it as a constant of the same type of the Monoidm.
+It is this monoid’s identity value.

 mappend - A poorly named function,

-is the binary function I mentioned earlier.
-It receives two arguments of typem
+mappendis the binary function I mentioned earlier.
+It receives two arguments of typemand returns a value of typem

 mconcat - It receives a list of Monoids

-.
-What’s interesting about this snippet is that the Monoid type class provides a default implementation formconcat
+mand reduces them to a single Monoid of typem.
+What’s interesting about this snippet is that the Monoid type class provides a default implementation formconcat: it simply calls foldr with the binary functionmappend, a starting value ofmemptyand the list of Monoid valuesms

 Enough Haskell!
 Let’s have a look at a few examples.

-are monoids?
+Did you know that, in Clojure, the functions * and + are monoids?
 Yup.
 But don’t take my word for it.
 Let me prove it to you:

 (def mempty (+)) ;; 0